niraj-khatiwada/tauri-encrypted-sqlite-drizzle/README.md

 # Tauri SQLite
-Using encrypted SQLite database in Tauri + Drizzle
+Using encrypted SQLite database in Tauri + Drizzle on the frontend.